whosonfirst/whosonfirst-www/www/blog/2018/02/20/wof-in-a-box-part3/index.md

 where things are going next.
 This is the "medium-term" work outlined in the blog post that [followed the announcement](/blog/2018/01/02/chapter-two/) that Mapzen was shutting down.

-It's pretty technical so if that's not your jam you can skip it in good conscience and head over the to [the Spelunker](https://spelunker.whosonfirst.org/) and start spelunking away again.
+It's pretty technical so if that's not your jam you can skip it all in good conscience and head over the to [the Spelunker](https://spelunker.whosonfirst.org/) and start spelunking away again.